mriffaud/Handbook-for-Business-Growth/README.md

 ![banner](https://www.rapidhits.net/wp-content/uploads/2018/06/data-driven-advertising-850x350.jpg)

-In the data area, there is an abundance of customer information and tools available to businesses in order to make informed business decision.
+In the data era, there is an abundance of customer information and tools available to businesses in order to make informed business decision.
 In this handbook I followed a method to use customer data to grow a business using a combination of programming, data analysis, and machine learning.

 ---
 ## Table of Content